janfriedli/oop1-humidifier-dashboard/README.md

 ## Configuration

 You have to configure some Mqtt Values to use this software:
-Remove the .sample ending of the `config.propertis.sample` file which is locate ind the `humidifier` package.
+Remove the .sample ending of the `config.propertis.sample` file which is locate ind the `resources` folder.
 Replace the values according to your Mqtt setup.